biglocalnews/court-scraper/docs/writing_a_scraper.rst

 Add a Site class
 ~~~~~~~~~~~~~~~~

+.. note:: Check out the docs for :ref:`getting started on code contributions <code contribution bootstrap>`
+  for details on setting up a fork for local development.

 The main task involved in contributing a scraper is creating a :code:`Site` class that
 provides a :code:`search` method capable of scraping one or more case numbers.